spkcspider/spkcspider/README.md

 * >=0.22: switch to datacontent (except in rare special cases like in SpiderTag), 3party modules will break if they used BaseContent

 # TODO
+* implement encryption: a flag marks keys they should be used for encryption
 * implement UploadTextareaWidget
 * maybe: status codes if forms fail should represent it
 * fix RDF export and view of spider_tags